• Sun. Nov 23rd, 2025

 AN UNRIVALLED CRAFTMANSHIP

-According to several references from the 16th and 17th centuries, both Roma communities on the island often collaborated with each other mainly through trade and the arts.
-The ‘Tsingani’ mainly engaged in the trading of horses and they were also excellent blacksmiths, metal, wood and textile workers.
-Their craftsmanship was unrivalled and they often produced intricate handmade goods that they sold all over the island.
-Their art reflected a blend of traditional Roma motifs and local designs, creating a unique cultural fusion that enriched Cypriot artistic expression.
-The ‘Gurubets’ on the other hand were mainly involved in farming, but they also had a small community that travelled throughout the island as news, story and fortune-tellers.
+According to several references from the 16th and 17th centuries, both Roma communities on the island often collaborated.
+They did this mainly through trade and the arts, which included music.
+The ‘Tsingani’ by this time, mainly engaged in the trading of horses.
+They were also excellent blacksmiths, metal, wood and textile workers.
+Their craftsmanship on the island was unrivalled, and they often produced intricate handmade goods that they sold across the island.
+Their designs reflected a blend of traditional Roma motifs that were incorporated into local designs.
+This created a unique cultural fusion that enriched Cypriot artistic expression.
+The ‘Gurubets’, on the other hand, were mainly involved in farming activities, becoming wholesale domesticated animal traders.
+Unlike the Tsingani, they also had a small community that travelled throughout the island.
+They mainly became story, newsreaders and fortune-tellers that aligned more with their traditional way of life.

 MUSIC & DANCE

-Both communities made significant cultural contributions to the island’s heritage and their influence was particularly evident in their music and dance.
-Traditional Roma music, characterised by its vibrant melodies and rhythms, incorporating elements from the various cultures they had interacted with over the years and musicians from both communities often performed during local festivities, blending their unique sound with Cypriot folk traditions.
+Both communities made significant cultural contributions to the island’s heritage.
+Their influence was particularly evident in their music and dance.
+Traditional Roma music, characterised by its vibrant melodies and rhythms, was incorporated with elements from various cultures that they had interacted with over several years.
+Musicians from both communities often performed during local festivities, blending their unique sound with Cypriot folk traditions.

 GREEK OR TURKISH?

-When Cyprus became a British colony, British administrators considered all ethnic minorities on the island, including both the ‘Tsingani’ and the ‘Gurubets’ as Cypriot.
-The ‘Tsingani’ were considered Greek Cypriot and the ‘Gurubets’ were considered Turkish Cypriot.
-Writings by David George Hogath state that he visited the village of Faleia, located at the spur of a mountain beneath Ayios Photios, in the Paphos District in 1888.
+When Cyprus became a British colony, British administrators considered all ethnic minorities on the island, including both the ‘Tsingani’ and the ‘Gurubets’, as Cypriot.
+The ‘Tsingani’ were considered Greek Cypriot, whilst the ‘Gurubets’ were considered Turkish Cypriot.
+Writings by David George Hogath focus on the village of Faleia in 1888.
+This village, located at the spur of a mountain beneath Ayios Photios in the Paphos District, is described as unique.
 He stated that although the village was considered a Turkish Cypriot village, its inhabitants were certainly not of Turkish origin.

 THE GURUBET VILLAGE OF FALEIA

-Faleia was at this time inhabited exclusively by ‘Gurubets’ and David George Hogath stated that no other village on the island displayed the same peculiar type of people.
-He noted that these villagers were different in both character and costume and he went on to say that this village displayed an equal pitch of freedom between men and women, who although of Muslim faith, dispersed their veils to accost and speak openly to strangers in the company of men.
-The women also wore a profusion of gold ornaments and the faces of all villagers were of extreme swarthiness.
-Each had raven black hair and fine noses and lips, and they had brilliant dark eyes and small ears by comparison.
+Faleia was at this time inhabited exclusively by ‘Gurubets’.
+David George Hogath stated that no other village on the island displayed the same peculiar type of people.
+He went on to state that these villagers were different in both character, appearance, and costume.
+The village also seemed to display an equal pitch of freedom between men and women, which at the time was unheard of.
+It was also noted that, although of the Muslim faith, the women who wore a profusion of gold ornaments about their persons and that they removed their veils to accost and speak openly to strangers in the company of men.
+He also recorded that the faces of these villagers were also of extreme swarthiness, and each had impressive locks of raven black hair.
+Their brilliant dark eyes were enhanced by their fine, narrow noses and taut lips, and they had smaller ears by comparison.

 SEPERATED & LONG DEPARTED

 Today, the village of Faleia lies abandoned with its inhabitants long departed.
 The majority left the village after the war and subsequent division of the island in 1974.
-Nearly all of the ‘Gurubets’ in the south moved to the north and the ‘Tsingani’ in the north resettled in the south, confirming their respective affiliations to both the Greek and Turkish Cypriot communities.
-There are approximately 3000 people of Roma descent living in the Republic of Cyprus and most have created semi-permanent communities in most areas of the island.
+The war meant that all of the ‘Gurubets’ in the south moved to the north, and the ‘Tsingani’ in the north eventually resettled in the south.
+This helped to confirm their respective affiliations to both the Greek and Turkish Cypriot communities that they served.
+Today, there are approximately 3000 people of Roma descent living in the Republic of Cyprus, and most have created semi-permanent communities in most areas of the island.